jeferson-sb/portfolio/content/articles/vue-3-0-is-finally-out-1jj7.md

 ### Teleport

-We can use Teleport to write components that can be moved/teleported into different parts of your application, by selecting where (DOM element) to place even if this place is not where your app is mounted.
+We can use Teleport to write components that can have to move/teleport into different parts of your application, by selecting where (DOM element) to place even if this place is not where your app is mounted.

 ![alt Goku teleport](https://media1.tenor.com/images/e81ce2586db0f6ab36c25f9f533ed8ac/tenor.gif?itemid=5155252)

-Teleport re-uses the DOM elements, so the state is preserved.
+> Teleport re-uses the DOM elements, so the state is preserved.

 ```html
 <div id="app"></div>